jc-datarchitect/rbw_box/README.md

 * **Analytics & BI:** Power BI (Modelado relacional, diseño de esquemas y creación de dashboard interactivo).
 * **Database Design:** SQL (Diseño del esquema lógico y relacional para el sistema de trazabilidad algorítmica).
 * **Data Engineering & Prep:** Microsoft Excel (Mapeo de strings, estandarización de variables y limpieza de respuestas abiertas).

+---

+## Future Work & Roadmap

+- [ ] **Automated Data Pipeline:** Implement a Python ETL pipeline using Pandas to automate the cleaning process directly from the survey API.
+- [ ] **Database Deployment:** Migrate the `.sql` schema into a live PostgreSQL/MySQL instance to test real-time data ingestion.
+- [ ] **Traceability API:** Develop a lightweight FastAPI backend to log design provenance metrics into the database.

+---

+## Support & Feedback

+If you have any questions, suggestions, or want to discuss generative architecture and data systems, feel free to reach out or connect on jcristobalfdez@gmail.com.

+If you find this project useful, consider leaving a ⭐ to support the research!